 Other opportunities available to School of Architecture students include traveling fellowships, humanitarian and research traveling opportunities through architecture affiliated student organizations, and international and domestic internships.

-The USC School of Architecture’s study abroad programs provide students with interests in global architectural and urban study opportunities to extend the boundaries of their academic engagement beyond the USC campus.
+The USC School of Architecture’s study abroad programs provide currently enrolled students with interests in global architectural and urban study opportunities to extend the boundaries of their academic engagement beyond the USC campus.
 Students develop an understanding of the relationship between the built environment and culture that serves to build a broader, more thoughtful, critical framework for their own work.
 They can compare the development of architecture and urbanism in Europe, Asia, Latin America, or other travel locations with that of the United States.

 Study Abroad Information Files